Diamond Head Vista

 No analysis available

-In-unit laundry is strongly supported by both current remarks and historical MLS data.
-Multiple listings explicitly mention “in-unit washer and dryer,” “washer and dryer in unit,” and “stack washer/Dryer,” across several different agents and unit types.
-This appears to be a consistent building feature, not a copy-paste anomaly.
+In-unit laundry is strongly supported and consistent across the listing set.
+Many remarks explicitly mention it in multiple unit descriptions, including phrases such as "in-unit washer and dryer," "washer and dryer in unit," and "stack washer/Dryer."
+This appears to be a building-wide offering available in many units, not a one-off agent error.

 No analysis available